CDSoft/pp/README.md

 PP - Generic preprocessor (with pandoc in mind)
 ===============================================

-[PP](http://cdsoft.fr/pp "PP - Generic Preprocessor (for Pandoc)") is a text preprocessor designed for Pandoc (and more generally Markdown).
+[PP](http://cdsoft.fr/pp "PP - Generic Preprocessor (for Pandoc)") is a text preprocessor designed for Pandoc (and more generally Markdown and reStructuredText).

 The [PP](http://cdsoft.fr/pp "PP - Generic Preprocessor (for Pandoc)") package used to contain three preprocessors for [Pandoc](http://pandoc.org/).